Tirzepatide (Mounjaro) Injection Guide: How to Inject at Home

 Is tirzepatide the same as semaglutide?

-No. While both are injectable GLP-1 receptor agonists used for diabetes and weight management, tirzepatide is a dual-action GIP/GLP-1 agonist (it targets two pathways), whereas semaglutide targets only GLP-1.
+No. While both are prescription medicines that act on GLP-1 pathways, tirzepatide is a dual-action GIP/GLP-1 agonist (it targets two pathways), whereas semaglutide targets only GLP-1.
 They have different dosing schedules, dose escalation protocols, and clinical profiles.
 Your doctor will determine which is appropriate for you.

-Can I buy tirzepatide injection supplies without a prescription in Australia?
+Can I buy injection supplies without a prescription in Australia?